A unifying view toward polyhedral products through panel structures: Introduction

 \subsection{Cohomology ring}

 \ \n

-The cohomology ring of the moment-angle complex over a simplicial complex $K$ was computed in Franz~\cite{Franz06} and Baskakov-Buchstaber-Panov~\cite{BasBuchPanov04}.
+The cohomology ring of the moment-angle complex over a simplicial complex $K$ was computed by Franz~\cite{Franz06} and Baskakov, Buchstaber and Panov~\cite{BasBuchPanov04}.
 It is shown in~\cite{BasBuchPanov04} that the cohomology ring of $\mathcal{Z}_K$ with coefficients $\mathbf{k}$ (a commutative ring with unit) is isomorphic to the Tor-algebra of the \emph{face ring} (or \emph{Stanley-Reisner ring}) $\mathbf{k}[K]$ of $K$ using the Koszul resolution of $\mathbf{k}[K]$.
 Recall $\mathbf{k}[K]$ is the quotient

 where $\mathcal{I}_{K}$ is the ideal generated by the monomials $v_{i_1}\cdots v_{i_s}$ for which $\{i_1,\cdots, i_s\}$ does not span a simplex of $K$.
 A linear basis of $\mathbf{k}[K]$ over $\mathbf{k}$ is given by